SetProtocol/STIPS/STIPS/STIP-005.md

 <td valign="top">Pricing Engine</td>
 <td valign="top">

 Open AMM

 Price always remained very close to oracle price.

 </td>
 <td valign="top">

 Closed AMM

-Since the pool is a futures market, indirectly anchored to the spot price by a funding mechanism, its quotes can deviate a lot from the asset prices we want to track.
+Since the pool is a futures market, indirectly anchored to the spot price by a funding mechanism, its prices can deviate from those of the parent assets we want to track.

 This  forces us to calculate our realizable value during syncing by using prices from the AMM and not just our Chainlink oracle.

 </td>
 </tr>